Harper College Syllabus Checklist

 Academic Dishonesty [Required]

-Academic Dishonesty: Students are expected to uphold college policies related to academic dishonesty towards pursuit of their educational objectives as outlined in the Academic Honesty Policy, in the Student Handbook.
-The College reserves the right to set and communicate reasonable standards of behavior as needed.
-The following behaviors related to academic dishonesty are prohibited.
+Academic Dishonesty : The College reserves the right to set and communicate reasonable standards of behavior.
+Students are expected to uphold college standards related to academic honesty.
+The following behaviors, as outlined in the Student Code of Conduct, are considered academic dishonesty and are prohibited.
 Examples are provided to illustrate the specific prohibition and are not intended to be all-inclusive.

 - Cheating (accessing or using unauthorized materials or information)